Jenny LeClue: Plot

 Back at her home, now surrounded by police, Jenny sneaks into the basement to look for a spare change of clothes and detective gear.
 She is shocked to discover that a mysterious man in a trench coat, face completely obscured, is also inside her home looking for something.
 Jenny stealthily follows him, and eventually deduces that this mysterious man is on a mission to kill her mom.
 Jenny then pivots her attention towards breaking her mom out of prison to save her.
 Piecing together a shredded note discarded by the man, Jenny realizes that there is a secret entrance to the abandoned underground mines in the graveyard, which will connect to the sewer system and ultimately, the prison.
-Jenny calls Susie for assistance, mostly for the silent explosives Susie had developed, and races ahead to the graveyard to find the secret entrance.
-Susie, however, turns out to be more help than Jenny had bargained for, having extensive maps of the mines, which are owned by her family.
+Jenny calls Suzie for assistance, mostly for the silent explosives Suzie had developed, and races ahead to the graveyard to find the secret entrance.
+Suzie, however, turns out to be more help than Jenny had bargained for, having extensive maps of the mines, which are owned by her family.

+Back in the 'real world', Arthur is struggling with continuing the story in such a dark and violent direction.
+The player is able to prompt Arthur to reject continuing the plot towards the Graveyard, and decide to force a happy ending instead, in which Jenny and Suzie strain themselves to enjoy a "happy picnic".
+Arthur ultimately rejects this direction, forcing the story in the direction of resolving Jenny's narrative properly.

 Jenny eventually reaches the prison and helps her mom escape by blowing up a hole in the cell floor.
 Her mom insists that Jenny returns home immediately out of fear for her safety.
 Jenny demands to know what her mom is up to and the truth behind the Dean's death, but her mom brushes her off and says she has more important things to do right now.
-Jenny's mom escapes in one direction, and Jenny is forced to leave in the opposite direction after unstable infrastructure from the previous explosion forces Jenny to go back through the mines, but is eventually cornered by the mysterious man near the graveyard entrance.
-Susie and Keith intervene and rescue Jenny.
+Jenny's mom escapes in one direction, and Jenny is forced to leave in the opposite direction after unstable infrastructure from the previous explosion forces Jenny to go back through the mines.

+Jenny is eventually cornered by the mysterious man near the graveyard entrance.
+Suzie and Keith intervene and rescue Jenny.
 As Jenny recounts her adventure to them, she suddenly has an epiphany.
-She asks Susie and Keith to distract the police while Jenny races back to the grave site of where the Dean was buried.
+She asks Suzie and Keith to distract the police while Jenny races back to the grave site of where the Dean was buried.